TodePond/TodePondDotCom/wikiblogarden/work/how-i-get-money/trust/readme.md

 ## Problems with patreon

-Sometimes I want to add someone as a supporter for free.
-As a freebie gift voucher, or a prize, or a thank you.
+Sometimes I want to add someone as a supporter for free, as a freebie gift voucher, or a prize, or a thank you.
 Unfortunately, patreon doesn't let me do this.

 Also, I want to let people pay me on different platforms, like [liberapay](https://liberapay.com/TodePond), then get access to the patreon.
 Again, patreon doesn't let me do this.